polyfact/polyfact-use-agent-boilerplate/README.md

 ### 2. Obtain a Project ID

-After logging in to Polyfact:
+After logging in to PolyFact:

-1. Navigate to the Polyfact dashboard at [app.polyfact.com](https://app.polyfact.com).
+1. Navigate to the PolyFact dashboard at [app.polyfact.com](https://app.polyfact.com).
 2. Create a new project or select an existing one.
 3. Retrieve the `PROJECT_ID` from the project details.